akauppi/svg.rx.js/BUGS.md

 # BUGS

-- If the SVG area is scrolled partly out-of-bounds, the dragged circles (demo4) come in wrong places.
-AKa271215
+- in demo2, the knob does not follow the mouse precisely.
+This is because the drag stream gets the element x,y coordinates but moving the element is done with cx,cy.

 <!-- Probably got this fixed today?
 AKa060116
 - In demo4, circles sometimes (now rare) remain on the screen.
 AKa271215, AKa060116